1 U.S. Bureau of Labor Statistics, “Consumer Price Index — August 2023,” September 13, 2023

 “Bank of America” is a marketing name for the Retirement Services business of Bank of America Corporation ("BofA Corp.").

 An annuity is a contractual agreement where a client makes payments to an insurance company, which, in turn, agrees to pay out an income stream or a lump sum amount at a later date.
 Annuities typically offer (1) tax-deferred treatment of earnings; (2) a death benefit; and (3) annuity payout options that can provide guaranteed income for life.
 The fees and charges associated with annuities may include, but are not limited to mortality and expense risk charges, administrative and distribution fees, as well as charges for the underlying investment options and optional benefits.
 Early withdrawals may be subject to surrender charges, and taxed as ordinary income, and in addition, if taken prior to age 59½ an additional 10% federal tax may apply.

-All annuity contract and rider guarantees, including optional benefits or annuity payout rates and all guarantees and benefits of an insurance policy are backed by the claims-paying ability of the issuing insurance company.
+All annuity contract and rider guarantees, including optional benefits and any fixed or index-linked investment option crediting rates or annuity payout rates are backed by the claims-paying ability of the issuing insurance company.
 They are not backed by Merrill or its affiliates, nor does Merrill or its affiliates make any representations or guarantees regarding the claims-paying ability of the issuing insurance company.